wunderwuzzi23/yolo-ai-cmdbot/README.md

 ![Animated GIF](https://github.com/wunderwuzzi23/blog/raw/master/static/images/2023/yolo-shell-anim-gif.gif)

+# Update Yolo v0.4 - Support for Groq

+* Added groq support.
+You can get an API key at `https://console.groq.com` and set mode to for instance `llama3-8b-8192`. groq is lightning fast.
+* Simplified and improved default `prompt.txt`,
+* Note: Testing shows that model `gpt-4o` gives the best results.

 # Update Yolo v0.3 - Support for Azure OpenAI

 * Key changes are upgrades to the latest OpenAI libraries and support for Azure OpenAI.
 There is an `api` key in the `yolo.yaml` that can be set to `azure_openai` and then you can provide all the parameters accordingly in the yaml file as well (`api-version`, your `azure-endpoint`,...).
 The api key for azure is called `AZURE_OPENAI_API_KEY` by the way.
 It can be set via environment variable and config file.